 - Customer help should be delivered appropriately for the nature of the product and should be clearly communicated including complaint and dispute resolution procedures.

 - Customer complaints should be handled promptly and analysed for root causes with a view to removing them.

-Phase 3 – Termination or Closure of the Prepaid Card
+Phase 3 – Termination or Closure of the Prepaid Product

-- Programmes should not present any unreasonable barriers to closure and should deal promptly with cardholder requests.
+- Programmes should not present any unreasonable barriers to closure and should deal promptly with account holder requests.

 - Information and consequences of closure (particularly redemption procedures) should be clearly communicated to customers through Terms and Conditions and FAQs.

-- Cardholder information should be dealt with appropriately including destruction of out of date information in accordance with legislation.
+- Account holder information should be dealt with appropriately including destruction of out of date information in accordance with legislation.

 - Programmes should make reasonable commercial efforts to contact customers where a programme is closing.